LYfirstday/go2npm/example/README.md

 yarn or npm install
 ```

-And then you will find the binary file named example at: /node_modules/.bin
+And then you will find the binary file named ‘example’ at: /node_modules/.bin